 If you have questions about whether a service requires prior authorization, or what provider network your plan includes, please contact Member Services at 1-844-220-4785.

 Drug Exceptions Time Frames and Enrollee Responsibilities

 If the medication you take is not on the list of covered drugs for your benefit plan (also called a “formulary”), you can ask us to cover it.
 This is called a “non-formulary exception.”
 A request for a non-formulary exception will only be approved if there is documented evidence that the formulary alternatives are not effective in treating your condition; the formulary alternatives would cause adverse side effects; or a contraindication exists such that you cannot safely try the formulary drug.

-As a first step, you can contact Member Services for a list of similar drugs that are covered by your plan or you can go to www.upmchealthplan.com/find-a-medication/default.aspx#medication for this information.
+As a first step, you can contact Member Services for a list of similar drugs that are covered by your plan or you can go to our Find a Medication search for this information.
 When you have the list, show it to your doctor and see whether he or she is able to prescribe one of the drugs on this list.

 If you need to request a non-formulary exception, contact Member Services or access the exception request form in the MyHealth Online website.
 When you make this request, we may contact your prescriber or physician for information to support your request.
 After UPMC Health Plan receives your request, we will make our decision within 48 hours.
 You can request a faster (expedited) decision if you or your doctor believe that waiting up to 48 hours for a decision could seriously harm your health.
 If your request to expedite is granted, we must give you a decision no later than 24 hours from when we received your request.